Vincenttoon/Vincenttoon/README.md

 [Development Portfolio](https://vincent-toon-portfolio.vercel.app/)

-- 🔭 I’m currently working on expanding my knowledge of MERN Stack & SaSS (Professional Application), as well as SQl & Python (Textbook Reading & Text Application).
+- 🔭 I’m currently working on expanding my knowledge of Python to better help my company script and automate in a language we all are knowledgable in.
-- 🌱 I’m currently learning ReactJs, SQL and SaSS.
-Working my way to Vue.JS
+- 🌱 I’m personally expanding my WebDev portfolio by learning Vue.js and have taken a recent interest in C+ Programming.
-- 💬 Ask me about anything.
+- 💬 Ask me about anything - I am an open book.
 - 😄 Pronouns: He / Him
 - ⚡ Fun facts: I can play 5 instruments and have tried over 1000 different craft beers.